 Replication in music psychology

 As a subset of psychology, music psychology is not immune to what is referred to as the “replication crisis” (Hutson, 2018; Ioannidis, 2005; 2016; Open Science Collaboration, 2015; Peng, 2011), that is, that it is difficult or even impossible to reproduce many findings published in the scientific literature.
 Frieler et al. (2013) argue that the findings of research in music psychology might be even more unstable than other sub-specialties of psychology because music psychology is “low-gain/low-cost science” (p.
 271); scarce resources produce smaller samples and, in addition, music-psychological theories are relatively harmless.
 Thus, research in music psychology may tend to value novelty, creativity, and originality over validity and reliability.
-In recent years, however, more replications of studies in music psychology have been published, with topics ranging from psychometrics (Baker et al., 2018; Chamorro-Premuzic et al., 2009; Lin et al., 2019) to physiological responses to music (Bullack et al., 2018), and listeners’ evaluation of piano performance (Wolf et al., 2018).
+In recent years, however, more replications of studies in music psychology have been published, with topics ranging from psychometrics (Baker et al., 2018; Chamorro-Premuzic et al., 2009; Lin et al., 2019) to physiological responses to music (Bullack et al., 2018), and listeners’ evaluations of piano performance (Wolf et al., 2018).

 Ali and Peynircioğlu’s (2006) article has served as an important reference point for more recent articles on listeners’ perception of emotion in music (Brattico et al., 2011; Tsai et al., 2014).
 In Experiment 1 Ali and Peynircioğlu examined the ratings of 32 participants representing their perception of the emotion conveyed by musical excerpts in four categories, with and without lyrics.
 The four emotion categories were happy, sad, calm, and angry (Russell, 1980).
 In addition to these within-subject variables, the authors also included gender as a between-subject variable resulting in a 4 x 2 x 2 mixed-model ANOVA.
 Full details of their methods can be found in the original article (Ali & Peynircioğlu, 2006).